easyt0re/Research_ADAMS_Sim/README.md

 This is just a log for my work in ADAMS Simulation.
 It helps me keep track of things.

 # LOG
+## 20170919
+### save *test_controlblock_whole.bin* as *params_match_real_device.bin*
+rewrote the IK just to clarify things and have it as a math model

+compared this math model with ADAMS model and realized the params for the two are not the same

+(no wonder the measurements were off and all)

+(how should I explain this to my supervisors, because I'm stupid?)

+this was the file to update the params in the ADAMS model to match that in the real device

+now, math model, ADAMS model, and the real device should be the same (of the same params setup)

+because the TCP was moved due to change of params, I redefined hand motion

+with the help from Xuan, the motion now would change with the model

+generated 2 Simulink Model from ADAMS

+*realHDwG:* real haptic device with gravity, this would be the main version from now on

+*realHDwoG:* without gravity, feel like it might be useful

+### TODO:
+assumed everything moved with the model, need to check

+there was an offset between the point "TCP" in math model and ADAMS model, choose one (due to universal joint instead of ball joint)

+put the new ADAMS block into the Simulink assembly and test

 ## 20170916
 ### reopened *drive_with_force.bin* but made no changes
 since I successfully rendered a force along z axis, those motor torques should give me a good estimation about directions